History of Dedham, Massachusetts, 1800–1899: Split at First Church

 The First Church and Parish in Dedham split in 1818 over a dispute about who should become the next minister.
 At the time, all Massachusetts towns were Constitutionally required to tax their citizens "for the institution of the public worship of God, and for the support and maintenance of public Protestant teachers of piety."
 All residents of a town were assessed, as members of the parish, whether or not they were also members of the church.
 The "previous and long standing practice [was to have] the church vote for the minister and the parish sanction this vote."

 In 1818, "Dedham [claimed] rights distinct from the church and against the vote of the church."
 The town, as the parish, selected a liberal Unitarian minister, Rev. Alvan Lamson, to serve the First Church in Dedham.
 The members of the church were more traditional and rejected Lamson by a vote of 18–14.
 When the parish installed and ordained Lamson the majority of the Church left "with Deacon [Samuel] Fales who took parish records, funds and silver with him."
 The parish, along with the members of the church who remained, installed their own deacons and sued to reclaim the church property.

-With the Congregational Church established as the state religion in Massachusetts at the time, the dispute eventually reached the Massachusetts Supreme Judicial Court.
+With the Congregational Church established as the state religion in Massachusetts at the time, the dispute would reache the Massachusetts Supreme Judicial Court.
 The court ruled that "[w]hatever the usage in settling ministers, the Bill of Rights of 1780 secures to towns, not to churches, the right to elect the minister, in the last resort."
 The case was a major milestone in the road towards the separation of church and state and led to the Commonwealth formally disestablishing the Congregational Church in 1833.

 The breakaway members formed the Allin Congregational Church across the street from the First Church.
 The remaining members of First Church renovated their meetinghouse and moved the front door to face the church green, and away from the Allin Church in 1820.
 In 1888, on the 250th anniversary of the church, a joint service was held in First Church in the afternoon, followed by a social reunion, and then a second service at the Allin church.